ttlew/conversation/develop-app.md

 ## Processing user input to detect intents

 To be able to process user input, we need to add a user interface to our application.
 For this example, we'll keep things simple and use standard input and output.
-We can use the Node.js prompt-sync module to do this.
-(You can install prompt-sync using `npm install prompt-sync`.)
+<span class="ph style-scope doc-content" data-hd-programlang="javascript">We can use the Node.js prompt-sync module to do this.
+(You can install prompt-sync using `npm install prompt-sync`.)</span>
+<span class="ph style-scope doc-content" data-hd-programlang="python">We can use the Python `input` function to do this.</span>

 ```javascript
 // Example 2: adds user input and detects intents.